o-t-w/ebook-boilerplate/README.md

 # Ebook Boilerplate
 A lightweight boilerplate for self-publishing ebooks with markdown and command line.
-The ebook boilerplate transforms markdown files into PDF, EPUB, MOBI, and HTML files, *and* provides a zipped version with all four.
+The ebook boilerplate transforms markdown files into PDF, EPUB, and HTML files, *and* provides a zipped version with all four.

 *__Note:__ This works in MacOS, but has not been tested in Windows.
 At a minimum, the `zip` command will not work and will need to be set to `false`.*